spawnmarvel/quickguides/DotNET/README.md

 # run it
 dotnet run

-# done?
-Then publish it
+# if done,  then publish it
 dotnet publish -c Release -r win-x64

 # Add the Official NuGet Source